dklw/wfkl/README.md

 # wfkl
-this is my first git repository author -> uzair burki
+this is my first git repository.
+Author -> uzair burki